What is Low-Level Laser Therapy (LLLT)?

-Research suggests that Low-Level lasers may produce analgesia and healing acceleration for various clinical conditions.
-The study indicates that the bio-stimulatory healing effect of LLLT may include treating chronic pain usually associated with carpal tunnel syndrome, arthritis, tissue injuries, and severe wounds.
-Skin rejuvenation also may be another usage of laser therapy.
+Low-level lasers may produce analgesia and healing acceleration for various clinical conditions.
+The study indicates that the bio-stimulatory healing effect of LLLT may be beneficial in treating chronic pain commonly associated with conditions such as carpal tunnel syndrome, arthritis, tissue injuries, and severe wounds.[2]
+Skin rejuvenation is another common application of laser therapy.

 ARRC LED’s patent-pending formulations add a 528nm Green to the traditional Red/NIR mix found in LLLT.
 Green has been called ‘The new red’ as recent studies have shown extraordinary benefits, often outpacing reds.